 Open Access Policy

+In keeping with its commitment to disseminating the fruits of its research and scholarship as widely as possible, the Harvard Divinity School faculty voted on November 15, 2010 to adopt an open access policy for scholarly articles.
 The HDS Open Access Policy enables free online access to scholarly articles authored by HDS faculty that have been deposited in DASH (Digital Access to Scholarship at Harvard), Harvard University's central, online, open access repository.